Prime Minister Jacinda Ardern has confirmed that more than 250,000 additional doses of the Pfizer vaccine are now on their way to New Zealand.

 He said 77 per cent of people over the age of 40 have been given at least one dose, while 64 per cent of people aged 12+ have been given at least one dose and 89 over the age of 65 have been given at least one dose.
 One percent has been given one dose.

-In the fourth week of the Delta Level 4 lockdown with Auckland, and at the second Level 2 in the country, Ardern said it was important to vaccinate everyone who could.
+In the fourth week of the Delta Level 4 lockdown with Auckland, and the rest of the country at Level 2, Arden said it is important that everyone is vaccinated.

 “If everyone who can be vaccinated is vaccinated, you are potentially saving someone’s life that can’t be.”